kserve/community/docs/general-technical-review-cncf-incubating.md

       - Usage trends and telemetry
       - Ecosystem changes
     - **Defining the Scope:**
-      - Mid-term: prioritize by immmediate impact and feasibility
+      - Mid-term: prioritize by immediate impact and feasibility
       - Long-term: Focus on larger initiative or architecture changes
     - **Map to Contributions:**
       - Issues are tagged with milestone labels and added to the release project boards